• Skip to primary navigation

 The Dominating Style

-This style is authoritarian, and uses fear and intimidation to get results.
+This style is authoritarian and uses fear and intimidation to get results.
 Narcissism and egotism lead the way, at the expense of connection and trust in the team.
 Unfortunately, this style of leadership still exists.
 The culture is oppressive and screaming matches are not uncommon.
-While teams are driven to achieve results, the weakness is low moral, lack of trust, and little loyalty.
+While teams are driven to achieve results, the weakness is low morale, lack of trust, and little loyalty.

 The Micro-manager Style